Born in 1795, Keats was the youngest of the First Fab Four

 his potential, rising above the loss of his parents and dedicating himself to his art.

-These included 'To Autumn', perhaps the last poem he wrote and with its famous opening line
+These included 'To Autumn', with its famous opening line

 See here for a discussion of Keats's influence on British war poet Wilfred Owen,